Campaign of the Month: October 2017

 So even if they didn’t molest some choir boy–, Jean-Marc rationalized to himself as he stepped onto Camp Street, –they were probably up to something else.
 That’s just life–a big bucket of shit we’re all swimming in.
 Ain’t nobody clean, so you’re either eating it or shoveling the shit.

 And Jean-Marc definitely preferred to shovel.
-It didn’t matter whether it was a state senator’s son caught wearing blackface for a high school Halloween party, the newest starlet of Zodiac Productions busted for a DUI or drug possession, or a respected philanthropist suspected of tax fraud.
+It didn’t matter whether it was a state senator’s son caught wearing blackface for a high school Halloween party, the newest starlet of Zodiac Productions busted for a DUI, or a respected philanthropist suspected of tax fraud.
 Ever since his days at Loyola, he had learned to love digging up other people’s dirt and rubbing it their ‘better-than-thou’ faces.
 And no one, in Jean-Marc’s eyes, was more sanctimonious than the Catholic church.

 He took another hit of the red, then stared up at the towering Gothic architecture of St. Patrick’s church.